 Djokovic downs Federer in 3 sets at ATP Finals

-On the back of a chaotic and disappointing season, the former World No. 1 was beaten on Tuesday for the second time in less than a week by defending champion Novak Djokovic 6-4, 6-7 (2), 6-2.
+On the back of a chaotic and disappointing season, the former World No. 1 tasted defeat for the second time in less than a week against defending champion Novak Djokovic 6-4, 6-7 (2), 6-2 on Tuesday.

-The Serb extended his winning streak to 18 matches after capturing his sixth title of the season last week in Paris, where he defeated Federer in the semifinal.
-Djokovic kept alive his chances of overtaking Rafael Nadal in the race for the year-end No. 1 spot.
+The Serb extended his winning streak to 18 matches after capturing his sixth title of the season last week in Paris, where he defeated Federer in the semifinal, and kept alive his chances of overtaking Rafael Nadal in the race for the year-end No. 1 spot.

-Djokovic is attempting to finish No. 1 for the third year in a row but Nadal, who eased past David Ferrer 6-3, 6-2, needs only a win against Stanislas Wawrinka on Wednesday to be guaranteed the top spot.
+Djokovic is attempting to finish No. 1 for the third year in a row but Nadal, who eased past David Ferrer 6-3, 6-2, needs only one more win against Stanislas Wawrinka on Wednesday to be guaranteed the top spot.